Did you find what you were looking for?

 - Handles/Locking Rods - Ensure these are quality-made and not corroded.
 You will most likely carry valuable tools in your truck so ensure they are well-secured.

-Service / utility trucks can be made of:
+Service trucks / utility trucks can be made of:

 - Aluminum - Utility trucks made of aluminum cost more, but last longer and weigh less.

 Got a mechanic / service truck to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your mechanic / service truck and advertise it to thousands of buyers.

 Start selling today